 The payment obligations under the TRA are obligations of OneStream, Inc. and not of OneStream Software LLC.
 We expect that the payments that we will be required to make to the TRA Members will be substantial.
 If all of the Continuing Members were to elect to redeem or exchange their LLC Units as of the expected closing date of this offering, we would recognize a deferred tax asset of approximately \$\\$ and a liability of approximately \$\\$, assuming (1) all redemptions or exchanges occurred on the same day, (2) a price of \$\\$ per share of Class A common stock, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, (3) a constant corporate tax rate of \$\\$%, (4) we will have sufficient taxable income to fully use the tax benefits and (5) no material changes in tax law.
-For each 5% increase (decrease) in the amount of LLC Units redeemed or exchanged by the Continuing Members, our deferred tax asset would increase (decrease) by approximately \$\\$ and the related liability would increase (decrease) by approximately \$\\$ and the related liability would increase (decrease) by approximately \$\\$ and the related liability would increase of the exchange only.
+For each 5% increase (decrease) in the amount of LLC Units redeemed or exchanged by the Continuing Members, our deferred tax asset would increase (decrease) by approximately \$\\$ and the related liability would increase (decrease) by approximately \$\\$ and the related liability would increase of the exchange of this prospectus, (3) a constant corporate tax rate remain the same.
+These amounts are estimates and have been prepared for informational purposes only.
 The actual amount of deferred tax assets and related liabilities that we will recognize will differ based on, among other things, the timing of the exchanges, the price of shares of our Class A common stock at the time of the exchange, and the tax rates then in effect.